-Thankfully, there are several exemptions, such as the Foreign Earned Income Exemption, that expats can claim when they file that allow them reduce or eliminate entirely their US tax liability.
+Thankfully, there are several exemptions, such as the Foreign Earned Income Exclusion, that expats can claim when they file that allow them reduce or entirely eliminate entirely their US tax liability.

 What about expats who sell property or other capital assets though for a financial gain?

 In this article we look at the capital gains tax implications for US expats.

 A capital gain is the financial gain realized when someone sells a property, asset (including art and jewelry, etc), or investment that has increased in value.

 In most cases, the US taxes capital gains at either 15% or 20%.

 Expats should note that US capital gains tax applies to capital gains on worldwide assets and investments, irrespective of whether the sale is subject to foreign capital gains tax too or not (though if so this can normally be offset – keep reading for details).

 A capital gain can be calculated by subtracting an asset or investment’s purchase price from the sale price.

 US capital gains is only applicable to assets owned for more than one year, which are known as long term gains.
 Gains made on assets owned for less than a year are considered to be short term gains and considered income.

 In the case of foreign property however, expats can also add the following costs to the purchase price before calculating the US capital gains tax liability: